Gravitron420/explore/collections/choosing-projects/index.md

 display_name: How to choose (and contribute to) your first open source project
 created_by: kytrinyx
 ---
 New to open source?
-Here’s how to find projects that need help and start making impactful contributions.ce?
-Here’s how to find projects that need help and start making impactful contributions.
+Here’s how to find projects that need help and start making impactful contribution .ce?
+Here’s how to find projects that need help and start making impactful contributions.https://codeit.codes/full?dir=Gravitron420,explore:dependabot-bundler-rubocop-1.15.0,/collections/choosing-projects&file=index.md,e3168186dc12ff4ad14b9415fecb666b968c701f&open exit
+=true